 All in all, the perks just might make up for the card’s $89 annual fee, depending on your travel and spending habits.
 We recommend taking some time to do the math and see if the rewards you’re likely to earn will be worth the fee.

-Here’s why: The BB&T Bright Card doesn’t offer the travel perks or notable cash back rewards that the other BB&T secured cards do.
-But its 19.49% variable APR on purchases and balance transfers is the lowest interest rate of the three — something to keep in mind if there’s a chance you’ll need to carry a balance.
+Here’s why: The BB&T Bright Credit Card doesn’t offer the travel perks or notable cash back rewards that the other BB&T secured cards do.
+But it has no annual fee, and its 11.24% – 20.24% variable APR on purchases and balance transfers is potentially the lowest interest rate of the three — something to keep in mind if there’s a chance you’ll need to carry a balance.

 If you want to know more about what others think of BB&T’s cards, check out our BB&T cardholder review page.